 The information on this page is designed to inform you of the differences between purchasing new modified vehicles online as compared to in-person.
-NMEDA advises you to purchase your handicap accessibility equipment face-to-face from an establishment near you to guarantee a good product fit, service and safety.
+NMEDA advises you to purchase your accessible equipment face-to-face from an establishment near you to guarantee a good product fit, service and safety.

 Yes.
 The question, however, is how to buy a vehicle appropriate for your needs, compliant with industry regulations and standards, and one with which you will be satisfied in regards to future service and warranty.